• Skip to primary navigation

 For a hot pumpkin spice latte:

-• In a mug, combine 1 – 3 tablespoon pumpkin spice syrup and 2 shots of espresso.
+• In a mug, combine 1 – 3 tablespoons pumpkin spice syrup and 2 shots of espresso.

 • Using a milk frother, or the stovetop method, steam 8 – 12 ounces of milk and pour over the espresso mixture.